M-Talha-Saeed/Laravel-Docker/README.md

 Steps:

-Create an Application Load Balancer and configure it to target the ECS instances.
+- Create an Application Load Balancer and configure it to target the ECS instances.

+Finally, configure security groups, VPC settings, and other networking-related configurations as needed for the application architecture.